-This highly visible and valued program is composed of volunteer teams of therapy dogs working under the direction of their human handlers who have been specially trained in best practices by a registered pet therapy organization.
+This program is composed of volunteer teams of therapy dogs working under the direction of their human handlers who have been specially trained in best practices by a registered pet therapy organization.
 All handlers participating in the Dogs On Call program are official hospital volunteers and must adhere to the policies and procedures of Cape Cod Hospital’s Volunteer Services department.

 Today, more than a dozen therapy dog teams are part of the Dogs On Call program, providing comfort and enjoyment to patients, visitors and staff throughout Cape Cod Hospital.

 Studies have been shown the invaluable impact the human-animal bond can have on an individual’s health and well-being.
 In a hospital setting like Cape Cod Hospital, therapy dog visits have shown to have a positive effect on patient pain levels and have increased satisfaction with their hospital stay, improving health and wellness, providing comfort and enjoyment, and lessening worry, anxiety and loneliness.

 And, it’s not only patients who experience the benefits!
 In addition to in-room visits with patients, Dogs On Call therapy teams offer a welcome and much-appreciated distraction for family members, friends and other visitors, as well as providers and staff working throughout the hospital.

 All therapy dog visits are arranged by the Dogs On Call Coordinator working directly with patients and their care teams.
 While every effort will be made to accommodate requests, certain restrictions and/or circumstances may limit visitation.
 All therapy dog visits require signed patient consent.